swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 extension AliasedMutableRawSpan {
   // Retrieving a mutable raw span from an aliased raw mutable span is an
   // unsafe operation, because one must ensure that the underlying storage
-  // and not accessed at all (read or write) while the raw mutable span is
+  // is not accessed at all (read or write) while the raw mutable span is
   // in use.
   @unsafe var mutableRawSpan: MutableRawSpan { get }
+}

+extension AliasedRef {
+  // Retrieving a ref from an aliased ref is an unsafe operation,
+  // because one must ensure that the underlying storage is not
+  // modified by any code while the ref (or any copy derived from it) is
+  // in use.
+  @unsafe var ref: Ref<Value> { get }
+}

+extension AliasedMutableRef {
+  // Retrieving a mutable ref from an aliased mutable ref is an
+  // unsafe operation, because one must ensure that the underlying storage
+  // is not accessed at all (read or write) while the mutable ref is in
+  // use.
+  @unsafe var mutableRef: MutableRef<Value> { get }
 }
 ```